 The deceased must have been able to file a personal injury suit in which he or she most likely would have been awarded damages if he or she lived.
 Florida law clearly defines who may file a wrongful death claim:

 - Surviving immediate family members including spouse, children, or parents

-- An adopted child or other blood relative that was dependent on the deceased
+- An adopted child or blood relative that was dependent on the deceased

-- In the event that two people are not married and have children, only damages for the mother may be recovered without documentation.
-To recover damages for a father who dies, he must have formally acknowledged the child and had a child support order on record.
+In the event that two people are not married and have children, only damages for the mother may be recovered without documentation.
+To recover damages for a father who died, he must have formally acknowledged the child and had a child support order on record.

 What Types of Accidents Cause Wrongful Deaths?